ga-wdi-boston/git-workflow-teams/README.md

 ![Rebasing - In Action]()

-Rebase is extremely useful for cleaning up your commit history, but it also carries risk; when you rebase, you are in fact discarding your old commits and replacing them with new (though admittedly, similar) commits, and this can seriously screw up a collaborator if you're working in a shared repo.
+Rebase is extremely useful for cleaning up your commit history, but it also carries risk; when you rebase, you are in fact discarding your old commits and replacing them with new (though admittedly, similar) commits, and this can seriously screw up a collaborator if you're working in a shared repo.The golden rule for `git rebase` is "Only rebase **before** sharing your code, **never** after."

-The golden rule for `git rebase` is "Only rebase **before** sharing your code, **never** after."
+Like `git merge`, `git rebase` also sometimes runs into merge conflicts that need to be resolved.
+The procedure for doing this is almost the same; once you fix the conflicts, run `git rebase --continue` to complete the rebase.

 ## Further Reading